mattlianje/etl4s/docs/index.md

 # etl4s

-A lightweight, zero-dependency library for writing type-safe, whiteboard-style ✨🍰 pipelines in functional Scala
+**_What?_ ...
+A lightweight, zero-dependency library for writing type-safe, whiteboard-style ✨🍰 pipelines in functional Scala**

-_**Why?**_

-- Chaotic, framework/infra-coupled ETL codebases that grow without an imposed discipline drive data-orgs to their knees
+_**Why?**_ ...
+Chaotic, framework/infra-coupled ETL codebases that grow without an imposed discipline drive data-orgs to their knees

-- **etl4s** was made for engineers who value simple, composable and config-driven dataflows
+_**For who?**_ ...
+Engineers who value simple, composable and config-driven dataflows

 ## Quickstart
 ```scala